 In the course of searching for optimal properties of surface layers, nowadays we have at our disposal several forming methods which enable accomplishment of useful contact couples properties.
-In addition to the mechanical forming where the improvement of tribological properties is achieved, mainly, as the result of increase of outer layers hardness (e.g. pressing procedures), in other cases one of the important goals of surface forming with ingredients, such as: carbides Cr, carbides B, nitrides Al, Ti, Cr, Mo, V etc.) due to which a significant increase of resistance to abrasive wear is accomplished.
+In addition to the mechanical forming where the improvement of tribological properties is achieved, mainly, as the result of increase of outer layers hardness (e.g. pressing procedures), in other cases one of the important goals of surface forming is the change of chemical content (e.g. by enriching with ingredients, such as: carbides Cr, carbides B, nitrides Al, Ti, Cr, Mo, V etc.) due to which a significant increase of resistance to abrasive wear is accomplished.
 It has been determined, as the result of many investigations, that finely-dispersed hard phases (e.g. carbides, nitrides etc.) are the most resistant to abrasive wear [1].